 • Withdraw from social life;

 Needless to say, psychological abuse may have very serious effects on children and adolescents.
-Besides the above-mentioned problems, having experienced emotional abuse in childhood may also cause a person other challenges, such as, for example, attachment issues as an adult.
+Besides the problems mentioned above, experiencing emotional abuse in childhood may also lead to other challenges, such as attachment issues in adulthood.

 What Are the Main Signs of Emotional Abuse in Relationships Between Adults?